Create your first bot with Composer

 APPLIES TO: Composer v2.x

 In this quickstart, you will learn how to create a basic bot using Composer and test it in Web Chat.

 The nightly builds include pre-release features and may change how some operations are performed.
 The Composer documentation supports the latest stable release of Composer, and some aspects of the nightly builds may not work as described in the documentation.
 For more information about nightly builds, see Application settings.

 - Select Create New (+) on the homepage.

-- A list of templates are then shown which provide a starting point for your new bot.
+- A list of templates is then shown which provides a starting point for your new bot.
 For the purposes of this quick-start, select the Empty bot template under the C# section.
 This template creates a bot containing a root dialog, initial greeting dialog, and an unknown intent handler.
 Then select Next.